mikeizbicki/lab-goodreads2/README.md

 "12276953"
 "34347493"
 ```
-In our task, we want to summarize how all readers of the book feel about the book, regardless of the edition that they read.
+Recall that our overall goal is to get a summary of how readers review the book.
+For this task, we'll want to summarize all the reviews for all editions, and not just a particular edition.
 Therefore, we'll need to find the reviews for each of these `book_id`s.

 ### Part 2.b: Computing the Join